gaetanX21/gaetanX21.github.io/_posts/2025-08-08-subliminal-learning.md

 ## Conclusion

-The bottom line is that although it is quite spectacular, subliminal learning is essentially a mathematical artifact due to the way deep learning models are trained.
+The bottom line is that although it is quite spectacular, subliminal learning is essentially a mathematical artifact due to the very way deep learning models are trained.
 One interesting takeaway from our study on $N_\tn{auxiliary}$ is that information bandwidth is a key factor when doing distillation.
-All else equal, distilling a student on high-entropy teacher outputs will yield meaningfully better results than training it on low-entropy teacher outputs.
+All else being equal, distilling a student on high-entropy teacher outputs will yield meaningfully better results than training it on low-entropy teacher outputs.

 ---